xingyzt/spacerocks/README.md

-# FloatingSpaceRocks
+# SpaceRocks Website
-Repository for the FTC Space Rocks team
+Website for the FTC Space Rocks team

-A dumping ground for evil robot instructions.
+Not a dumping ground for evil robot instructions.